naseemheydari/digital-infrastructure-healthcare/README.md

 ### Dataset Integration

 BRFSS identifies states using numeric FIPS codes, while NTIA uses state abbreviations.

-A state mapping was used to reconcile the identifiers, and the datasets were joined on:
+A state mapping was used to reconcile the identifiers, and the datasets were joined by state and year.

-- State
-- Year

 The resulting analytical dataset contained **146 state-year observations and 15 variables**, including healthcare and digital infrastructure measures.